Windings of prime geodesics: Discussion of Results and Structure of the Paper

 \subsection{Rademacher symbols}

-Section \secref{sec:modulargeodesics} reviews key properties of the classical Rademacher symbol as well as various topological interpretations, following in particular Atiyah \cite{Atiyah1987} and Ghys \cite{GhysICM}.
-The description of the Rademacher symbol $\Psi(C)$ as an alternating sum encoding the number of (oriented) turns around the cusp of the modular orbifold is given in \propref{prop:CF} and the discussion that follows.

-In Section \secref{Rad}, we recall the Rademacher symbols for Fuchsian groups $\G$ introduced in \cite{Burrin2022}.
-We prove in \thmref{prop:Psiclassinvariant} and \cororef{conj} that $\Psi$ is well defined on the set $\Pi$ of prime geodesics on $M=\G\bk\h$.
+Section \ref{sec:modulargeodesics} reviews key properties of the classical Rademacher symbol as well as various topological interpretations, following in particular Atiyah \cite{Atiyah1987} and Ghys \cite{GhysICM}.
+The description of $\Psi(C)$ as an alternating sum encoding the number of (oriented) turns around the cusp of the modular orbifold, seen at the opening of the introduction, does not appear in the literature and we discuss it in detail in Proposition \ref{prop:CF} and the remarks that follow it.
+In Section \ref{Rad}, we review properties of the Rademacher symbols for Fuchsian groups $\G$ introduced in \cite{Burrin2022}.
+We in particular prove in Theorem \ref{prop:Psiclassinvariant} and Corollary \ref{conj} that the Rademacher symbol $\Psi$ for $\G$ is conjugacy class invariant on the set of hyperbolic elements and hence $\Psi$ can be viewed as an invariant of the set $\Pi$ of prime geodesics on $M=\G\bk\h$.
+For an oriented closed geodesic $C$ on $M$, the value of the Rademacher symbol can be expressed by the real period